Chicago race riot of 1919: Background

-Unlike southern cities at the time, Chicago did not segregate most public accommodations.
+Unlike Southern cities at the time, Chicago did not segregate most public accommodations.
 According to Walter Francis White of the NAACP, pre-1915 Chicago had a good reputation for equitable treatment of African Americans.
-However, in the early 20th-century Chicago beaches were unofficially racially segregated.
-African Americans had a long history in Chicago, with the city sending Illinois' first African-American representative, John W. E. Thomas, to the state legislature in 1876.
-While blacks in 1900 were only about 1 percent of the total population of a city that had seen large European immigration, the black population expanded dramatically in the early years of the 20th century.
+However, in the early 20th-century, Chicago beaches were unofficially racially segregated.
+African Americans had a long history in Chicago, with the city sending Illinois's first African-American representative, John W. E. Thomas, to the state legislature in 1876, but even so, the community had been relatively small through the 19th century.
+While blacks in 1900 were only about one percent of the total population of a city that had seen large European immigration, Chicago's black population expanded in the early years of the 20th century.
 By 1910, thousands of African Americans were moving from the South to Chicago, as a major destination in the Great Migration to industrial cities in the Northeast and Midwest, fleeing lynchings, segregation and disenfranchisement in the Deep South.
 The revived Ku Klux Klan in the South committed 64 lynchings in 1918 and 83 in 1919.
-With industrial jobs in the stockyards and meatpacking industry opening as European immigration was cut off by World War I, from 1916 to 1919 the African-American population in Chicago increased by 148% from 44,000 to 109,000.
+With industrial jobs in the stockyards and meatpacking industry opening as European immigration was cut off by World War I, the African-American population in Chicago increased by 148%, from 44,000 to 109,000, from 1916 to 1919.

 The growing African-American population settling in the South Side bordered a neighborhood of Irish Americans existing since the mid-19th century, and the two groups competed for low-end jobs and housing, alongside earlier waves of immigrants from Southern and Eastern Europe.
 Ethnic groups were possessive of their neighborhoods, which their young men often patrolled against outsiders.
 Because of agricultural problems, Southern whites also migrated to the city, about 20,000 by this period.
 The rapid influx of migrants caused overcrowding from a lack of low-cost housing.